marcpage/libernet/notes.md

 ### Transaction Block

 Transactions show the move of Karma from a set of identities to other identities.
-The fee is an optional amount to add in addition to the
+The fee is an optional amount added to the transaction to encourage more people to race to validate the block.
 ```
 {
 	"from": {sender identity:amount},